awslabs/aws-embedded-metrics-dotnet/README.md

 }
 ```

-2. Add middleware to add default metrics to each request.
+2. Add middleware to add default metrics and metadata to each request.

 ```cs
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)